Malory Towers: Upper Fourth at Malory Towers

 Sibling relationships are a theme of the fourth book, with the arrival at Malory Towers of Darrell's younger sister Felicity, Alicia's younger cousin June, and twins Connie and Ruth Batten.
 The fourth formers are working hard for the tough School Certificate examination, which quick-brained Alicia finds unexpectedly hard when she succumbs to measles.
-Darrell is Head Girl of the form, but is forced to resign when her temper gets the better of her once more.
-A sickly new girl, Clarissa, gives Gwendoline the idea of avoiding the examination by affecting a heart condition, which leads to a bitter confrontation with her appalled father.
+Darrell is Head Girl of lower school, but is forced to resign when her temper gets the better of her once more.
+A sickly new girl, Clarissa, gives Gwendoline the idea of avoiding the examination by affecting a heart condition, which leads to a bitter confrontation.

 In the Fifth at Malory Towers

 The Fifth Form is asked to produce the school Christmas entertainment, which they decide should be the pantomime Cinderella.
 Darrell is the lead writer and Irene composes the music, while lead roles are taken by Alicia, Mary-Lou and Bill.
 Gwen finds herself much in the company of new girl Maureen who, to her discomfort, shares many of her vain and shallow traits.
 The Head Girl of the Fifth is the hard and domineering Moira, which creates much friction between the girls before matters are resolved and the show is triumphantly staged.
 Darrell realises she has a talent for writing and that this may be her future career.